ski-france.com Agent Search

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool resolves a user phrase into concrete search-scope candidates (parent regions, ski areas, etc.) and distinguishes itself from siblings like search_apartments by specifying how the output is used to restrict searches.
+The description clearly states the tool's function: 'Resolve a user phrase into concrete search-scope candidates' and lists the types of candidates (parent regions, ski areas, etc.).
+It distinguishes itself from sibling tools by explicitly linking its output to search_apartments, showing a specific verb+resource scope.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.